sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 ## Custom Branding Theme

-Create a new branding theme called `passkeyreg`, using the master template but replacing these pages under the `pages/templates` directory.
+Create a new branding theme called `passkeyreg`, using the master template but replacing the following pages under the `pages/templates` directory.
 You can diff the pages against the master template to understand the changes.
 Each also includes HTML comments in the `<head>` tag with information on what was done for customization:
 ```
     ./authentication/login/identity_source/identity_source_selection/default/combined_login_selection.html (this page  is **optional** - see discussion on login page below)
     ./authentication/mfa/enrollment/default/enrollment_selection.html